equinor/webviz-config/NEW_LAYOUT_FRAMEWORK.md

         super().__init__("My view")
 ```

-This views can then be added to the plugin by using
+This views can then be added to any plugin by using

 ```python
 self.add_view(MyView(), "MyView")
 ```

-whereas the second argument is the id of the view that can be used to access it later on.
+whereas the second argument is the id of the view which can be used to access it later on.

 NOTE: It is recommended to use a file per plugin which defines all elements' IDs.
 Read more about this best practice here: